 - Mix in eggs: Adding eggs helps hold everything together.

-- Add vegetables such as onion, celery and carrot: This creates soft areas in the loaf as well.
+- Add vegetables such as onions, celery and carrots: This creates soft areas in the loaf as well.
 Cook them ahead of time to prevent crunchy bits.

 - Use fattier meats: Normally I prefer cooking with lean 93% beef, but 85% creates a more moist meatloaf, even if a lot of the fat drains out during cooking.
 Incorporating ground sausage into the beef adds a nice variety of flavor and texture

 - Cook using sous vide at 153° for 75 minutes: Instead of baking in an oven and risking overcooked meatloaf.
 The meatloaf will cook only to the set temp.

 - Coat with sauce and broil: Since sous vide does not brown meats, adding the glaze and this step at the end will create a traditional coating that comes with roasting.